Processed Foods and Health

 Ultra-processed foods

 The NOVA system is recognized by the World Health Organization, Food and Agriculture Organization, and the Pan American Health Organization, but not currently in the U.S. by the Food and Drug Administration or USDA.
-NOVA has been criticized for being too general in its classification of certain foods, causing confusion.
+NOVA has been criticized for being too general in classifying certain foods, causing confusion.
 For example, yogurt may fall into more than one category: plain yogurt is minimally processed, but fruited yogurt with added sweeteners could be labeled either processed or ultra-processed depending on how much sweetener and other chemical additives are incorporated.
 NOVA also does not provide comprehensive lists of specific foods in each category, so the consumer is left to guess where each may fall.

 Is Processed Food Unhealthy?